How to Calculate Overtime Pay Under the FLSA

 Salaried Nonexempt Employees

 Nonexempt employees may lawfully be paid by means of a salary.
-These salaried nonexempt employees, however, are still entitled to FLSA overtime pay if they actually work more than 40 hours in a work week.
+These salaried nonexempt employees, however, are still entitled to FLSA overtime pay under overtime laws if they actually work more than 40 hours in a work week.
 When a nonexempt employee is salaried, the salary must be converted to its hourly equivalent to determine the regular rate of pay for purposes of calculating overtime.

 The formula for determining the regular rate is to divide the total amount of straight time compensation received by the employee “for work” by the number of hours for which the salary was intended to compensate the employee.
 For example, if a nonexempt employee is paid a salary of $400 per week for a normal 40 hour work week, the hourly equivalent is $10 per hour.
 There may be a dispute, however, as to the number of hours expected from the employee for the salary.